kimlima/gocase-dip-challenge-internship/README.md

 # Gocase - Digital Image Processing Challenge

 First of all, thank you very much for accepting our challenge.
 Here at Gocase, we value the ability to deliver simple, elegant and functional code.
 When working with digital image processing, it's also important to have in mind that performance is an important aspect of the code.
 Our small challenge tries to identify if you have the abilities we value to join our Engineering Team.
+Good luck!

-## Background
+## Context

 Here at Gocase, most of our products are **customizable** with our clients' preferences.
 That's one of our main selling points and greatest differential.
 One important aspect related to this approach is to let our clients know what they're buying and let them know if it fits their expectations.
 To do that, we need to generate a **preview** of the product, including the desired customization.